This sermon is eternal. Why does the pastor have so many bullet points today?

 He’s Not Surprised

 God knows your past, present, and future failures.
 He recognizes that you won’t meet your New Year’s resolutions.
-He understands that you won’t follow the bullet points from sermons, tips from blog posts, or even His words in Scripture.
+He understands that you won’t follow the bullet points from sermons, tips from articles, or even His words in Scripture.
 He knows.
 He recognizes.
 He understands.

 O God, you know my folly; the wrongs I have done are not hidden from you.
 Answer me, O Lord, for your steadfast love is good; according to your abundant mercy, turn to me.
 (Psalm 69:5, 16 ESV)

-Our sinfulness is impossible to measure, but Jesus doesn’t need to measure it.
-Instead, He paid for it.
-He died for it with His own life.
+Our sinfulness is impossible to measure, but Jesus doesn’t need to measure it because He paid for all of it with His life.

 The Best New Year’s Resolution

-But even if we don’t follow any of our New Year’s resolutions in 2019, we are still loved by God.
-His love toward us is not based on how “good” we are because we have no goodness in us (Romans 3:10-18).
+But even if we don’t follow any of our New Year’s resolutions in 2019, we’re still loved by God.
+His love toward us isn’t based on how “good” we are because we have no goodness in us (Romans 3:10-18).
 Rather, His love is based on His goodness.

-This post has no step-by-step guidelines for the upcoming year.
-It has no numerical list of tips or suggestions.
-I simply want to say that the best New Year’s resolution we can make is to remember how sinful we are and how gracious God is.
-Let that fact resonate within your heart this year.
+I realize that this post has no step-by-step guidelines or tips for the upcoming year.
+I simply want to say that the best New Year’s resolution that we can make is to remember how sinful we are and how gracious God is.
+Let that fact resonate in your heart this year.

 Have a happy New Year!